ClaraML96/ClaraML96.github.io/index.markdown

 </div>
 During marathon months, we observe a noticeable spike in operational and medical incidents, especially near start and finish zones.
 The added foot traffic and street closures may lead to increased platform crowding, longer dwell times, and greater pressure on subway operations.

-    Key Insight: Even though it’s a celebratory event, the system experiences strain from crowd control and accessibility demands.
+- Even though it’s a celebratory event, the system experiences strain from crowd control and accessibility demands.

 #### New Year’s Eve